yojoe/go-raml/README.md

 First, we need to compile the templates

 ```
-cd $GOPATH/src/github.com/Jumpscale/go-raml/commands
+cd $GOPATH/src/github.com/Jumpscale/go-raml
 sh build.sh
 ```

 ## Usage

-go-raml is a commandline tool.
+To use it on the commandline, just execute `go-raml` without any arguments, it will output the help on the stdout.

 To invoke the codegeneration using `go generate`, specify the generation in 1 of your go source files:
 `//go:generate go-raml ...`

 go-raml needs to be on the path for this to work off course.

-To use it on the commandline yourself, just execute `go-raml` without any arguments, it will output the help on the stdout.

 ## Code generation